A Life Cut Short

 In the years that followed the war, David and Ellen had five children together.
 During this time, David’s older sister Mary Jane (Minnie) died of tuberculosis in 1922, and his aunt Jane passed away in 1924.
 Their obituaries were reported in the Belfast Newsletter, and can be seen below.

 It struck me as unusual that one would die of a heart attack at only forty years of age.
-Perhaps David’s early death was related to the injury he sustained during the war and the stresses that would come with relocating his family halfway across the world.
-Whatever the reason, it must have been an incredibly difficult time for Ellen, who was left behind to raise five young children on her own.
+Perhaps David’s early death was related to the injury he sustained during the war.
+The stresses that came with moving his family half way across the world likely didn’t help matters.
+Whatever the reason, it must have been an incredibly difficult time for Ellen, who was left to raise five young children on her own.
+Their oldest child, also named David, would only have been about 11 years old at the time.

-Sadly, history would repeat itself when David’s son Robert died in 1956 at the age of thirty-two, leaving behind his own young family and another generation of Dunbar children to grow up without their father.
+Sadly, history would repeat itself when David’s son Robert died in 1956 at the age of thirty-two.
+Robert would also leave behind his own young family and another generation of Dunbar children would grow up without knowing their father.

 David Dunbar was laid to rest in the churchyard of St. Matthew’s, Broomhedge where he is buried with his wife Ellen and their son, Robert.
-Thanks to generous and thoughtful family members who live close by, a new headstone was erected in 2016 to mark David and Ellen’s final resting place.
+Thanks to generous and thoughtful family members who live close by, a new headstone was erected in 2016 to mark David and Ellen’s final resting place which can be seen above.